apache/arrow/docs/source/developers/continuous_integration/crossbow.rst

 server can be used.

-If you are not using the `ursacomputing/crossbow`_ repository, you will need to complete the first two steps, otherwise procede to step 3:
+If you are not using the `ursacomputing/crossbow`_ repository, you will need to complete the first two steps, otherwise proceed to step 3:

 1. `Create the queue repository`_